ZarehD/AspNetStatic/src/AspNetStaticContrib.Stekeblad/Readme.md

 `LocatingStaticResourcesInfoProvider`.

 1. Similar to how you add resources, call `AddResourceLocator` to add a resource locator.
-The built-in once also have extension methods for convenience.
+The built-in ones also have extension methods for convenience.
 List of built-in resource locators and how to create your own is described further down.

-1. The built-in resource locators need one or more services to be registered, if you use any of them you need to call and configure `builder.AddAspNetStaticContribStekeblad(...)`
+1. To use any of the built-in resource locators they need to be enabled by calling `builder.AddAspNetStaticContribStekeblad(Action<ContribStekebladOptions>)` and enable the desired locators in the options action.

 1. Before calling `app.GenerateStaticContent(...)` you need to add a call to `app.LocateStaticResources(EventWaitHandle)`.
 This is required for resource locators to be executed.